Library News

 Meet the Author - Hampshire Book Awards

-After our successful hosting of the voting day for the Hampshire Book Awards back in July, we had another brilliant time hosting the outcome of the vote when Rachel Delahaye, author of the winning novel 'Electric Life' visited us this week.
+After our successful hosting of the voting day for the Hampshire Book Awards back in July, we had another brilliant time hosting the outcome of the vote when Rachel Delahaye, author of the winning novel 'Electric Life' visited us.

 We were able to extend this event so that we also included 60 of our top readers in Year 8 - a reward for their efforts with reading and their impressive book borrowing rates.
 We also, of course, had a hard working readers from the HBA last year who are now year 9 students.